Google hosts a range of office and educational applications such as Google Sheets, Google Docs, and now Google

 - 15 million primary- and secondary school students in the United States used Google Classroom back in 2017.
 In accordance with Google Classroom’s boom in usage numbers, the number of primary- and secondary school students using the suite in 2022 is likely closer to 30-35 million

-- In January 2022, Google Classroom recorded its largest-ever number of monthly downloads, at over 600,000 downloads in just one month
+- Last January 2022, Google Classroom recorded its largest-ever number of monthly downloads, at over 600,000 downloads in just one month

 Google Classroom Trends 2023

 The entire Google suite of office and educational apps and programs is growing in popularity year after year, but what does the future of Google Classroom look like?

 Let’s find out: